After evening rallying base in Phoenix, Trump joins Dems in piling on Bloomberg

 Democrats also challenged Bloomberg on the "stop-and-frisk" policy from his tenure as New York City mayor, the fact he has not released his tax returns, his immense wealth and more.

-In Phoenix, Trump took the opportunity to share his opinion on Bloomberg in front of his supporters, who he said under his presidency were no longer "deplorables."
+Back in Phoenix, Trump took the opportunity to share his opinion on Bloomberg in front of his supporters, who he said under his presidency were no longer "deplorables."

 TRUMP SLAMS BLOOMBERG AT PHOENIX RALLY, PUSHING MAGA MESSAGE DURING DEM DEBATE